BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 ![creating-a-new-level-21-light-probe-diff.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-20-light-probe-diff.webp)
 {.is-success}

-You can see that on incrorrect one, there's no indirect lighting (harsh shadows).
+You can see that on incorrect one, there's no indirect lighting (harsh shadows).

 > Whenever you make changes with a probe, you need to save your level in order for the `LightProbe` to save the rendered `HDRI` maps
 !!!
 If you have a lot of `LightProbes`, *EACH* `LightProbe` will render the map for *EACH* `LightingResources` in the `LightingTrigger`, so rendering will take some time !!!
 You should mainly focus on 1-4 `LightingResources`, and when you are finished with the level, only then add additional `LightingResources`, and make the final render.
 {.is-warning}

-https://docs.larian.game/Light_probes (In BG3 Larian split Atmosphere to Atsmosphere and Lighting)
+https://docs.larian.game/Light_probes (In BG3 Larian split Atmosphere to Atmosphere and Lighting)

 ### TileConstruction
-You build walls, roofs, floors, and other repetitve things with this thing.
+You build walls, roofs, floors, and other repetitive things with this thing.

 ### Prefab
 A saved group of objects.
-You can create and decorated a furnace using different objects and then save it as Prefab to reuse the whole thing again.
+You can create and decorate a scene using different objects and then save it as Prefab to reuse the whole thing again.

 ### Trigger
 In our case we only need two: